ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 The following commands show the scenario by using `git` commands:

-1. List the commits and tags to identify the commit ID (version) to roll back to.
-For example, we identify `refs/tags/8` to be the most recent good deployment.
+1. List the commits and tags to identify the commit ID (version) to roll back to. as the latest stable deployment.

 ```bash
      # /c/usr/devsecops/compliance-inventory (master)